-CBO estimates that implementing H.R.
-1320 would increase net direct spending by \$2.5 billion over the next 10 years because it would allow agencies to spend some of the proceeds from spectrum auctions without further appropriation.
+CBO estimates that implementing provisions that would allow agencies to spend some of the proceeds from spectrum auctions without further appropriation would increase net direct spending by \$2.5 billion over the next 10 years.
 Spending for agencies' spectrum relocation expenses is subject to appropriation under current law.
-By providing this direct spending authority, the bill could lead to lower discretionary spending in the future if the funds appropriated are reduced by corresponding amounts.
+By providing this direct spending authority, the act could lead to lower discretionary spending in the future if the funds appropriated are reduced by corresponding amounts.